alek-sys/spring-security-native-issue/README.md

 # Spring Native issue

 This is a sample app to reproduce Spring Native issue.
-The issue seems to be around `ObjectPostProcessor`, most likely like in `AutowireBeanFactoryObjectPostProcessor`, but don't take my word for it.
+The issue seems to be around `AutowireCapableBeanFactory`.

-I found the issue while working on Spring Authorization Server (experimental) app when compiled to native image, this example is some manual hacking to boil it down to the minimal example.

 # Sample app

 Components of the sample app:
 1. `SomeBean` and `AnotherBean` are two mock beans
-2. `TestController` just to test injection worked. `index` method is doing what some of Spring Security's `*Configurer` classes do, using `objectPostProcessors` to post-process some configuration object and inject required beans.
+2. `TestController` just to test injection worked. `index` method is to run `AutowireCapableBeanFactory` autowiring manually.

 # Steps to reproduce